 The National Civil War Museum is a private 501c(3) private nonprofit.
 We rely on the support of individuals, foundations, corporations, and government funding to sustain our mission of preservation and education.
 Your tax-deductible contribution is spread across every aspect of the continuing programs, artifact preservation, and upkeep of our exhibits and galleries.

-In 2018-19 your contributions supported so many aspects of The National Civil War Museum!
+Your contributions support the mission of The National Civil War Museum!

-You can support The National Civil War Museum with a contribution to our annual Preserve Our History Campaign, with an annual membership, corporate sponsorship, placing a memorial brick or by attending our Annual Blue & Gray Gala, September 24, 2020.
+You can support The National Civil War Museum with a contribution to our annual Preserve Our History Campaign, with an annual membership, corporate sponsorship, placing a memorial brick, or by supporting our Annual Blue & Gray Gala.